wix-incubator/erb/bootstrap/README.md

 What happened here?:
  - one of wired-in middlewares, in case of sync/async error adds event onto response `x-error`;
- - you can handle this event and, say, terminate response early with custom error code/response body.
+ - you can handle this event and, say, terminate response early with custom error code/response body;

 ## Request timeouts